ethereum/go-ethereum/cmd/signer/README.md

-   --rpcaddr value    HTTP-RPC server listening interface (default: "localhost") --rpcport value    HTTP-RPC server listening port (default: 8550) --4bytedb value    File containing 4byte-identifiers (default: "./4byte.json") --help, -h         show help
+   --rpcaddr value    HTTP-RPC server listening interface (default: "localhost") --rpcport value    HTTP-RPC server listening port (default: 8550) --4bytedb value    File containing 4byte-identifiers (default: "./4byte.json") --stdio-ui         Use STDIN/STDOUT as a channel for an external UI.
+This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when the signer is started by an external process.
+   --help, -h         show help
 ```